Reactive dogs

 When I rescued Toby, I thought I was bringing home a calm, gentle dog.
 What I actually brought home was a dog with complex needs I did not yet understand.
 I was given advice that felt harsh and controlling, and I knew very quickly that it was not the way I wanted to live with my dog.

-Meeting a behaviourist who used positive reinforcement changed both of us.
+Meeting a behaviourist who used positive reinforcement methods changed both of us.
 For the first time, I could see Toby more clearly and understand what he was communicating.
 He became my greatest teacher, and the reason this work became my calling.

-I use positive reinforcement and reward-based methods, and I look at the root cause of behaviour, not just the symptom you want to stop.
+I use positive reinforcement methods, and I look at the root cause of behaviour, not just the symptom you want to stop.
 That means looking at routine, body language, thresholds, lead tension, home setup, and the moments that tend to tip your dog over the edge.

 I do not believe in making owners feel blamed or dogs feel pressured.
 I believe in helping you understand what is going on, slowing things down, and building confidence for both of you.